Fire (classical element): Greek and Roman tradition

-According to Aristotle, the four elements rise or fall toward their natural place in concentric layers surrounding the center of the earth and form the terrestrial or sublunary spheres.
+According to Aristotle, the four elements rise or fall toward their natural place in concentric layers surrounding the center of the Earth and form the terrestrial or sublunary spheres.

 In ancient Greek medicine, each of the four humours became associated with an element.
 Yellow bile was the humor identified with fire, since both were hot and dry.
 Other things associated with fire and yellow bile in ancient and medieval medicine included the season of summer, since it increased the qualities of heat and aridity; the choleric temperament (of a person dominated by the yellow bile humour); the masculine; and the eastern point of the compass.

 In alchemy the chemical element of sulfur was often associated with fire and its alchemical symbol and its symbol was an upward-pointing triangle.
 In alchemic tradition, metals are incubated by fire in the womb of the Earth and alchemists only accelerate their development.

 Indian tradition

 Agni is a Hindu and Vedic deity.
 The word agni is Sanskrit for fire (noun), cognate with Latin ignis (the root of English ignite), Russian огонь (fire), pronounced agon.
 Agni has three forms: fire, lightning and the sun.

 Agni is one of the most important of the Vedic gods.
 He is the god of fire and the accepter of sacrifices.
 The sacrifices made to Agni go to the deities because Agni is a messenger from and to the other gods.
 He is ever-young, because the fire is re-lit every day, yet he is also immortal.
 In Indian tradition fire is also linked to Surya or the Sun and Mangala or Mars, and with the south-east direction.

+Teukāya ekendriya is a name used in Jain tradition which refers to Jīvas said to be reincarnated as fire.